 Two is one and one is none.
 One charge is never enough to be sure.
 The same way with anything, you need a backup to be sure.

 Unfuck.
 Adverb, noun, adjective, verb.
 The process undertaken to organize a cluster fuck.
-It may also be used in this way.
-(I.E.) A senior enlisted Marine may say, “Hey squad leader, go unfuck that cluster fuck,” or, “Go unfuck that private, he’s all fucked up.”
+It may also be used in this way, a senior enlisted Marine may say, “Hey squad leader, go unfuck that cluster fuck,” or, “Go unfuck that private, he’s all fucked up.”
 (Sgt.
 Rock)

 Utilities.
 What Marines call their BDUs, the clothes they wear in the field.